adamedx/scriptclass/README.md

 ## Installation

-ScriptClass is designed to work on PowerShell 5.1 and Windows 10 / Windows Server 2016.
+ScriptClass is designed to work on PowerShell 5.1 and Windows 10 / Windows Server 2016 and Linux distributions such as Ubuntu 16 and later.
 To install it to your user profile from [PowerShell Gallery](http://powershellgallery.com/packages/scriptclass), just run the following command:

 ```powershell
     Install-Module ScriptClass -scope currentuser